Vocals are integral to modern music. If your song has vocals in it, they’re probably the focal point of the entire track.

 Too many people rely on EQ as a way to ‘fix’ a bad recording.
 This isn’t the way that you should be using EQ.

 Get a sound that you like at the source.
-Use EQ to remove any nasty room resonances or unpleasantness (such as sibilance) and then use it to emphasise the pleasant elements of the vocal.
+Use EQ to remove any nasty room resonances or unpleasantness (such as sibilance) and then use it to emphasize the pleasant elements of the vocal.

 You should also consider dynamics when recording.
 Use a subtle hardware compressor on the way in if possible.
 The further away the vocalist is from the mic, the more consistent the dynamics will be.
 Automating and compressing the vocal in the mixing stage will be a whole lot easier if you give dynamics a thought when recording.